 Clabe Wilson was a farmer but during the slump in farm prices after WWI, he lost his farm.
 Clabe, Leora, their family of seven kids ended up in the small town of Dexter.
-Her father hired out to work on farms, but as the Great Depression deepened, farmers couldn’t afford to hire help.
+He hired out to work on farms, but as the Great Depression deepened, farmers couldn’t afford to pay for help.

 The summer of 1930, daughter Doris, nearly 12, spent her free time in the upstairs bedroom she shared with a younger sister, where she read and read in a wooden rocking chair, leaning against the open window to get a breeze that sultry summer.

 She also overheard their neighbor, Mrs. O.S.
-Neal, tell her mother that her daughter-in-law Ruby couldn’t even make a fire when she first married their son Kenneth.
+Neal, tell her mother that her daughter-in-law Ruby Neal couldn’t even make a fire when she first married their son Kenneth.
 Ruby was a town girl, had played basketball, and had even graduated from high school.
 Now Ruby was in a family way again–even though they had the perfect family of two boys and two girls.
 Doris was shocked that her friend Betty would be getting a baby brother or sister.

-That was the year Dexter’s first public library–with 100 donated books–had started in Allen Percy’s law office.
+That was the year Dexter’s first public library–with 100 donated books–opened in Allen Percy’s law office.

 By the next summer, Clabe got a job in Redfield at the brick and tile plant.
 But he also lost blood during an operation and was weak for months so couldn’t work much.